NoahSaso/cosmodal/README.md

   disconnect: () => Promise<void>
   // Connected wallet info and clients for interacting with the chain. connectedWallet?: ConnectedWallet
-  // State of cosmodal.
+  // Status of cosmodal.
-  state: State
+  status: Status
   // Error encountered during the connection process. error?: unknown
   // If this app is running inside the Keplr Mobile web interface.